i-shashikant/i-shashikant/README.md

 ## 🧠 About Me

-I'm a developer who likes turning **"what if..."** into actual software.

 I learn best by building — especially when the project is slightly too ambitious and forces me to learn something new along the way.

 Right now, I'm exploring: